scalar-labs/scalar-kubernetes/docs/CreateEKSClusterForScalarDBCluster.md

 ### Use 4vCPU / 8GB memory nodes for the worker node in the ScalarDB Cluster node group

 From the perspective of commercial licenses, resources for one pod running ScalarDB Cluster are limited to 2vCPU / 4GB memory.
-In addition, some pods other than ScalarDB Cluster pods exist on the worker nodes.
+In addition, some pods other than ScalarDB Cluster pods could exist on the worker nodes.

 In other words, the following components could run on one worker node: